The Homeroom Is a Home

-We are more than grateful to middle grades math teacher Jose Vilson for giving us permission to publish this excerpt from a book draft that we’re pleased to report is now under contract with Chicago’s Haymarket Books for publication in Spring 2014.
-A man of many talents, Jose also selected the template for our new MiddleWeb site, provides major technical support, and taught us the word modding.
+We are more than grateful to middle grades math teacher Jose Vilson for giving us permission to publish this excerpt from an early draft of his book This Is Not a Test, now under contract with Chicago’s Haymarket Books for publication in June 2014 (see our review).
+A man of many talents, Jose also helps MiddleWeb solve its website conundrums and taught us the word modding.
 We’re grateful for that, too.

 José Luis Vilson comes from the Lower East Side and grew up in the projects.
 He teaches today in the Inwood-Washington Heights neighborhood of New York City.
 He’s a graduate of Syracuse University (computer science) and the City College of New York (masters, mathematics education), and a prominent national blogger on matters of education, race, Black Latino culture, life in urban America and, most recently, fatherhood.